maryclaireteahan/matchthemonster/README.md

 This game is ment for:

- - All individuals, regarding age, that wants to play a straightforward, halloween themed game.
+ - All individuals that want to play a straightforward, halloween themed game.

 ### User Stories